Whiteknight/Rosella/libraries/test.md

 ### Test.SuiteFactory

-`Rosella.Test.SuiteFactory` is used to create Suite objects and load them with a collection of TestCase objects and a TestContext
+`Rosella.Test.SuiteFactory` is used to create Suite objects and load them with a collection of TestCase objects and a TestContext.
+This is called from `Rosella.Test.test`.

+### Test.SuiteFactory.Vectory

+`Rosella.Test.SuiteFactory.Vector` is used to build a Suite object for vectorized tests.
+This is called from `Rosella.Test.test_vector`.

 ### Test.TestCase